by Jim Lumsden

 Los Angeles County, California

 My wife and I went out to dinner shortly afterwards and drove by the service station.
 It was dark inside, and the car was still up on the service rack.
-On our way home, we spotted the gentleman I had helped crossing the street nearby.
+Driving home after dinner, we spotted the gentleman I had helped crossing the street nearby.
 He told us that the service station could repair the driveshaft, but had to wait until Saturday morning to get the parts, and he had checked in at the only motel in our entire valley just across the street from the service station.

 We invited the gentleman to come to our home for a couple of hours of camaraderie and some snacks.
 The conversation was great.
 A couple of hours later, we returned him to his motel.
 His car was repaired on Saturday morning, and he continued his journey.

 That experience turned into a long-lasting friendship.
 He was extremely grateful for the help on the freeway, and every time he was in our area making deliveries of his organically grown and processed peaches, he brought us a case.

 In this day of highway dangers, we often reflect on this experience and continue to enjoy the lasting relationships he brought us, even though the Peach Farmer passed away in 2005, at 88.

 My wife and I are still very good friends with the Peach Farmer’s son and daughter and their families.
 We even visited and stayed in the house he had helped his father build back in about 1912.
 Sitting on concrete blocks for a foundation, it had nary a level floor in the whole house, but was filled with warmth and sharing.
 His heart was pure gold, and his son and daughter carry his ethic forward.